Parents going ahead with zoo, Night Safari trips after lions test positive for Covid-19

 The spokesman said there is an average of 1,000 visitors at any one time at the zoo and Night Safari on weekdays, and this goes up to around 2,000 on weekends.

-Booking platforms Trip.com, Klook and Changi Recommends said they did not notice a dip in the number of bookings to the zoo, Night Safari and other wildlife parks under Mandai Wildlife Group, River Wonders and Jurong Bird Park.
+Booking platforms Trip.com and Klook said they did not notice a dip in the number of bookings to the zoo, Night Safari and other wildlife parks under Mandai Wildlife Group, River Wonders and Jurong Bird Park.

-Trip.com and Changi Recommends also did not receive any requests for cancellation of bookings, while Klook's zoo tickets are open-dated and visitors must contact the zoo to reschedule visits.
+Trip.com also did not receive any requests for cancellation of bookings, while Klook's zoo tickets are open-dated and visitors must contact the zoo to reschedule visits.

 But some parents ST spoke to are choosing to play it safe.